robertjamesmiller/user-tags-api/README.md

 ### Potential future features

-* Provide devices (e.g., smart watches) with a user specific token with which to authenticate requests and authorize them to a limited set of actions specific to their profile or their friend's profiles.
+* Provide devices (e.g., smart watches) with a user specific token with which to authenticate requests and authorize them to a limited set of actions specific to their profile or their friends' profiles.
 * Use Redis to store Rails sessions and REST API user tokens, both with strategically configured expirations.
 * [Provide a web user interface using features from Bootstrap and AngularJS (e.g., ngResource, angular-ui-grid, X-CSRF-Tokens).](https://github.com/sparc-request/sparc-request/pull/219/files?diff=unified)
   * Develop a standard Rails controller that responds to JSON requests that will be rendered by AngularJS.
 * If a user is deleted from MySQL, remove all references of that user from Redis.
 * Restrict the length of an individual tag to prevent Redis performance issues.

 ## REST API with Basic Authentication

 ### POST /api/v1/users(.json)